Control of Weeds of National Significance in targeted locations in the Gympie Region

 A Weedy Vine field day will be conducted to enable the ongoing training of volunteers in chemical control and biocontrol release methods.

 Volunteers and staff will monitor field populations of the leaf-tying moth (cat's claw biocontrol agent) and commence rearing trials in the 2017-2018 summer, to better understand constraints and conditions that would be needed for mass rearing.

 Rearing and release of 10,000 biocontrol agents will occur in targeted localities with a focus on extensive infestations of vine weeds in and around remnant patches of Lowland Rainforest of Subtropical Australia, in riparian areas that shelter habitats for the Mary River threatened species, and more than 10 known species of endangered flora.

 Last updated: 5 December 2022

 This page should be cited as:

-Department of Environment and Science, Queensland (2022) Control of Weeds of National Significance in targeted locations in the Gympie Region, WetlandInfo website, accessed 1 February 2023.
+Department of Environment, Science and Innovation, Queensland (2022) Control of Weeds of National Significance in targeted locations in the Gympie Region, WetlandInfo website, accessed 1 February 2024.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/resources/tools/wetland-project/control-of-weeds-of-national-significance-in-targeted-locations-in-the-gympie-28d6/